Meet the next member of Runna's tech support team(?)

 What you call work, I call fun.

-I'm still figuring out my running week by week, so I haven't forgotten what it feels like to be overwhelmed by the weight of a training plan, or frustrated by a bug that wiped the last 10km off of my Saturday Long Run.
+Like many Runnas, I'm still figuring out my running week by week, so I haven't forgotten what it feels like to be confused by my plan or frustrated by a bug that wiped 10km from my Weekend Long Run.
+Being closer to the customer journey equips me with the empathy needed to provide effective support that meets users where they are.

 02 — WHY JAYNIL